rust-lang/book/second-edition/src/ch12-02-reading-a-file.md

 To an admiring bog!
 ```

-<span class="caption">Listing 12-3: A poem by Emily Dickinson will make a good
+<span class="caption">Listing 12-3: A poem by Emily Dickinson makes a good test
-test case.</span>
+case</span>

 With the text in place, edit *src/main.rs* and add code to open the file, as
 shown in Listing 12-4: